 The reel by itself is about the same price.
 This is a great starter combo for anyone.
-The 7-foot medium power combo will handle bass, catfish, and most other freshwater fish.
+The 7-foot medium-power combo will handle the bass, catfish, and most other freshwater fish.
 The reel contains 10 bearings making it smooth and adding durability.
 Bass Pro is a company specializing in outdoor equipment.
 This combo will provide years of enjoyment for an angler.

 Best reel and overall combo, click the header for price.

-Abu Garcia has many combos available.
 This combo is a good deal for anglers seeking to keep costs down.
 The 7-foot medium power rod will handle the majority of freshwater fish.
 It will cast farther than the shorter combos.
 The reel has more bearings making it smooth and durable.
-This combo will outperform Ugly Stik, Black Max, and Silver Max combos for a few more bucks.
+This combo will outperform many combos for a few more bucks.
 It is one of the best values in a combo.

 2nd best combo, click the header for price.